 Biowaste boxes should not contain any free liquid.
 If boxes are leaking, they will be left behind and you will be asked to repack them for the next pick-up.
 No chemicals should ever be packed in biowaste boxes.

-Frozen biohazardous material, such as boxes containing frozen carcasses from the Animal Care Facility, should be brough to the HSRF Biowaste shed no earlier than Wednesday evenings.
-This will reduce damage to the boxes caused by thawing of the material before the Thursday morning Stericycle biowaste pick-up.
+Frozen biohazardous material, such as boxes containing frozen carcasses from the Animal Care Facility, should be brough to the HSRF Biowaste shed no earlier than Monday evenings.
+This will reduce damage to the boxes caused by thawing of the material before the Tuesday morning Clean Harbors biowaste pick-up.

 Box Weight Limit